-Review and further study of the fundamentals of German to increase comprehension, speaking, and writing skills.
-Readings increase knowledge and understanding of the culture of Germany and other German-speaking countries.
+Review and development of fundamentals of reading, speaking, listening, and writing in German in order to communicate in multiple time frames.
+Discussion of German culture in a historical context.
 Prerequisite: CORE 142G or equivalent.

 CORE 144G - Intermediate German II (3)